 You are probably familiar with the devotion to the Sacred Heart of Jesus.
 However, you might not know much about one of the saints who was instrumental in spreading this beautiful devotion.

-As June is dedicated to the Sacred Heart of Jesus, it seemed appropriate to tell a story about the saint who is most intimately connected with the devotion to the Sacred Heart.
+This is the story of one of the saints who is most intimately connected with the devotion to the Sacred Heart.

 Jesus Reveals Himself to St. Margaret Mary Alacoque